MarcoLodini/windows365/Windows365/link/wipe-reset-windows-365-link.md

 - Two consecutive system reboots within two minutes of boot completion.
 - A Secure Boot error (except for issues related to Bootmgr.efi).

-A BitLocker recovery key for the device is required To start a device reset from WinRE,  .
+A BitLocker recovery key for the device is required To start a device reset from WinRE.
 For instructions on how to get the key, see [Self-recovery in Microsoft Entra ID](/windows/security/operating-system-security/data-protection/bitlocker/recovery-process#self-recovery-in-microsoft-entra-id).

 <!-- ########################## -->
 ## Next steps